antonfirsov/docs/2023/11-Nov/the-convenience-of-system-io/the-convenience-of-system-io.md

 }
 ```

-This benchmark is simply counting spaces.
+This benchmark is simply counting spaces (that it doesn't trim).
 It is taking advantage of the new `SearchValues` type, which can speed up `IndexOfAny` when searching for more than just a few values.
 The `SearchValues` object is constructed with [whitespace characters](https://util.unicode.org/UnicodeJsps/list-unicodeset.jsp?a=%5B:White_Space=Yes:%5D) except (most) line break characters.
 We can assume that line break characters are no longer present, since the code is relying on `StreamReader.ReadLine` for that.

 I could have used this same algorithm for the previous benchmark implementations, however, I wanted to match the most approachable APIs with the most approachable benchmark implementations.